MexicoCity.cdmx.gob.mx

 • An iconic, highly-venerated, image within the temple is known as the Christ of Santa Teresa.

-With the Reformation of the 1860s, the complex was siezed by the government.
-Thereafter it was used as a warehouse and military barracks.
-Parts were rebuilt to 19th century tastes, and parts were used as schools, and as the national school of dentistry.
+With the Reformation of the 1860s, the complex was taken over by the federal government.
+Thereafter, it was used as a warehouse and military barracks.
+Parts were rebuilt to 19th century tastes, and parts were used as educational classrooms, including the national school of dentistry.
 Soon thereafter, the Rector of the National University moved in.
 This section is today known as the Palace of University Autonomy, and it hosts some of the best places for viewing the larger Santa Teresa complex.

 Of the original structure, the main nave and chapels are preserved.
 Of the interiors, some of the former splendor can be seen.
 Of particular note is the Chapel of Christ of Santa Teresa with the image mentioned above.